Stev-webbb/j124-final-project-shenzhen-bike-share/README.md

 ![Distribution of Shenzhen shared-bike trip distances](chart2_trip_distance.png)

 **Chart 2.
 Distribution of Shenzhen shared-bike trip distances.**
 Source: Shenzhen Government Data Open Platform, Shared Bike Company Daily Order Table.
 Analysis by author.
+**Key annotation:** The 0.5-1 km group is the largest category, and 8,774 out of 10,000 trips were under 2 km.

 The second chart shows that most trips were also short in estimated distance.
 Out of 10,000 trips, **8,774 trips were under 2 kilometers**, or about **88%** of the sample.